By Jon Stiffler PTA, Sport Center Manager

 Most Physical Therapists and Certified Athletic Trainers combine the various forms of stretching to get the desired improvements in flexibility.

-It is important when stretching to also know your limits!
+It is important to also know your limits!
 If you push a stretch too far, you are more likely to injure yourself, so it is important to listen to your body.

 All JOI Physicians, Physical Therapists and Occupational Therapists now offer Telemedicine services for virtual visits from the convenience of your home.
 If you feel that it is best to stay in your own home during this time, we can still provide orthopaedic Telehealth services for you.
 Through the download of the free Zoom app on the your phone, tablet or laptop.
 Our physicians and Telehealth for Physical Therapy can evaluate you and provide the care you need.